 Table 14.
 Emissions reduction comparison

-Actual emission reductions are fairly similar (around 3%) to those anticipated in the PDD.
+Actual emission reductions are approximately 17.5% lower than expected (e.g. PDD), which is mostly due to the number of meals cooked with the project stove which has been higher than expected (i.e. 28% cooked with the baseline stove).

 E.6.
 Remarks on difference from estimated value in registered PDD